 Thankfully, plans can finally do something about this by sharing data with providers on specialists’ cost and quality.
 As more providers move into risk, along with new Stark law reforms, providers have become more receptive to this data.
 Also, a big consideration to note is that referrals are becoming more data-driven and less physician-driven so you might be giving specialist cost and quality data to a referral coordinator at a physician’s office rather than the PCP him/herself.

-Download our ready-to-use slides on the right for more details on the current state of plan data sharing to guide specialty referrals.
+Download our ready-to-use slides below for more details on the current state of plan data sharing to guide specialty referrals.

 Once you have completed the first step and are actually sharing specialty data with PCP offices, you have to make sure you’re not making these four common mistakes that prevent you from actually guiding PCP referrals to efficient specialty care.